Usefulmaths/Matchif-AI/README.md

 # Matchif-AI

 ## Overview
 Matchif-AI is a web application designed to assist users in finding job descriptions that closely match their resumes.
-The application allows users to upload their resume in PDF format, which is then processed and embedded into vector representations.
+Users can upload their resume in PDF format, which is processed and embedded into vector representations.
 These resume vectors are compared against a pre-existing vector database of job descriptions to find the best matches.

+## Matchif-AI in Action
+![Matchif-AI Demo](./Matchif-AI%20Demo.gif)
 Note: This is a demo / proof-of-concept; the job descriptions are out-of-date.
 So, if you apply and don’t hear back, it’s not you—it’s them ;P

-## Demo

-![Matchif-AI Demo](./Matchif-AI%20Demo.gif)

 ## Deployed Application
 If you prefer not to run the application locally, you can access the deployed version on Google Cloud Run:
 [Matchif-AI - Live Demo](https://matchif-ai-cloudrun-service-bf8a668-xkrlu6mwma-uc.a.run.app)
 The infrastructure for this deployment is managed using Infrastructure as Code (IaC) with Pulumi.

 ## Workflow
 ### Preliminary Exploratory Data Analysis
-Initial exploratory data analysis of the job listing dataset can be found in `backend/notebook`, which gives insight into the structure and contents of the data.
-The dataset can be found here [LinkedIn Job Postings Dataset](https://www.kaggle.com/datasets/arshkon/linkedin-job-postings)
+Initial exploratory data analysis of the job listing dataset can be found in `backend/notebook`, which provides insight into the structure and contents of the data.
+The dataset can be found here: [LinkedIn Job Postings Dataset](https://www.kaggle.com/datasets/arshkon/linkedin-job-postings).

 ### Data Preprocessing
 1. Preprocess the job listing data to:
-   - Removes unnecessary columns.
+   - Remove unnecessary columns.
-   - Handles missing data via removal or imputation.
+   - Handle missing data via removal or imputation.
-   - Removes duplicates.
+   - Remove duplicates.
-   - Removes HTML tags in descriptions.
+   - Remove HTML tags in descriptions.
-   - Normalises spacing and newlines in description.
+   - Normalise spacing and newlines in descriptions.
 2. Create a `JobPosting` collection on Weaviate to store embedding vectors of the job descriptions.
-3. Vectorise the data and store in the `JobPosting` collection using Weaviate.
+3. Vectorise the data and store it in the `JobPosting` collection using Weaviate.
 These will be used for generative search later.

 ### Application Deployment
 Once the Weaviate `JobPosting` collection is populated, the application is ready to be served.